Welcome to the Two-Spirit Atlas

 Defining “Two-Spirit”

-The term Two-Spirit represents a constellation of Indigenous understandings of gender, sexuality, and spirituality that are deeply tied to community, ceremony, and land.
-Two-Spirit has a particular set of community relationships and challenges the outsider frameworks that have historically defined it from colonial or anthropological perspectives.
+In this sense, Two-Spirit represents a constellation of Indigenous understandings of gender, sexuality, and spirituality that are deeply tied to community, ceremony, and land.
+It carries particular relational responsibilities and challenges outsider frameworks—especially anthropological or colonial lenses—that have historically attempted to explain Indigenous gender systems from the outside.

-Two-Spirit identity is not a singular or universal category.
-It emerges from the recognition that each Indigenous nation has its own words, roles, and teachings related to gender and sexuality.
-The term functions as a bridge—a pan-Indigenous organizing concept that allows for shared advocacy and solidarity, while still affirming the sovereignty of local expressions and traditions (Hunt, 2016; Jolivétte, 2016; Smithers, 2022).
+Two-Spirit identity is therefore not singular or universal.
+Each Indigenous nation retains its own words, roles, and teachings related to gender and sexuality.
+The term functions as a bridge: a pan-Indigenous organizing concept that enables shared advocacy and solidarity while affirming the sovereignty of local expressions and traditions (Hunt, 2016; Jolivétte, 2016; Laing, 2021; Smithers, 2022).

-In this sense, Two-Spirit is not only an identity, but a practice of relational accountability.
-It expresses how Indigenous ways of knowing understand gender through land, kinship, and reciprocal responsibilities.
-Two-Spirit people embody this continuum, reminding us that our stories, languages, and bodies are all interwoven with place.
+In this way, Two-Spirit is not only an identity but a practice of relational accountability.
+It expresses Indigenous ways of knowing that understand gender through land, kinship, and reciprocal responsibility.
+Two-Spirit people embody this continuum, reminding us that stories, languages, bodies, and territories are inseparable—and that no single definition can contain them.

 The Atlas as Relational Infrastructure